S60 (software platform): Nokia Belle

+Nokia Belle Feature Pack 1 and Nokia Belle Refresh integrated Microsoft Office apps.

 Symbian Carla and Donna

 In November 2011, Nokia announced the Carla and Donna updates.
 Carla was expected to be released in late 2012 or early 2013 and feature a new web browser, new widgets, new NFC capabilities and Dolby Surround audio enhancement.
 Donna was going to be a dual-core processor exclusive, and was planned to be released late 2013 or early 2014.
 However, in May 2012 a Nokia executive claimed that Carla and Donna were cancelled, and that Nokia would instead only release Belle Feature Pack 2 later in 2012, lacking many of the new features that were planned for Carla and Donna.

 Version history and supported devices

 Many devices are capable of running the S60 software platform with the Symbian OS.
 Devices ranging from the early Nokia 7650 running S60 v0.9 on Symbian OS v6.1, to the latest Samsung i8910 Omnia HD running S60 v5.0 on Symbian OS v9.4.
 In Symbian^3 the version of the revised platform is v5.2.

 The table lists devices carrying each version of S60 as well as the Symbian OS version on what it is based.
 Devices since Symbian^3 may be capable of upgrading to newer versions.